S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

 subhadeep@subhadeep-VirtualBox:~$ ssh grader@206.189.151.124 -p 2200
 ```

+You should now be able to login as `grader` and would get a prompt to enter commands.

-Now run `exit` to go back to the host machine and proceed to the following step to disable `root` login.
+Next, run `exit` to go back to the host machine and proceed to the following step to disable `root` login.

 ### 9. Disabling Root Login